Letters and informative notes available at British consulates in South Africa

 Consular Officers in Commonwealth countries have no general powers under the Commissioners for Oaths Act 1889 to issue certificates.

 As South Africa is a member of the Commonwealth, the British High Commission Pretoria is not in a position to comply with the certificates and services.
 You would therefore need to approach a Notary/Commissioner of Oaths, or have the validity of certificates/documents attested by the issuing authority.
 The Law Society of South Africa has a list of practising lawyers.

-British citizens who intend to obtain South African citizenship may need the following letter confirming the British Government has no objection to British citizens obtaining the citizenship of another country.
-You can visit the Consulate at Pretoria or Cape Town during opening hours (no appointment required) to collect a stamped signed copy of this consular letter.
-If you are unable to come in person please send an email to firstname.lastname@example.org to request one.
+We can provide a letter confirming the British government has no objection to British nationals obtaining the citizenship of another country or citizens of another country applying for British nationality.
+You can collect a stamped signed copy of this consular letter by apppointment.
+If you are unable to come in person, a third person can come and collect the letter on your behalf.
 This is a free service and no consular fees are charged.
 It is not necessary to bring any form of documentation to collect the letter.

 Services provided by other authorities

 Confirmation of the validity of British driving licences

 British consulates in South Africa are unable to confirm the validity of British driving licences.
 British citizens who wish to convert their licences in South Africa should contact the Driver and Vehicle Licencing Agency in the UK directly from Monday to Friday, 8am to 7pm and Saturday from 8am to 2pm.

 Telephone: +44 300 790 6801 Textphone: 18001 0300 123 1278 Fax from outside the United Kingdom: +44 (0)1792 786 369

 The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities.